Dear friends of the Wiener Kaffeesiederball,

 Rooms with live music

 Over 13 different orchestras and live bands play at the Vienna Coffee Brewers Ball in various rooms of the Vienna Hofburg.
+Subject to change without notice!
+We apologise for any inconvenience caused.